Lacritz/spring-config-validation/README.md

 }
 ```

+### Validation
-Validation for a specific configuration can be triggered using `POST /rest/v1/config/{id}/validate`.
+*Validation* for a specific configuration can be triggered using `POST /rest/v1/config/{id}/validate`.
-The property snippet must be sent as part of the body.
+The properties must be sent as part of the body.
 _Example (*.json):_
 ```json
 [